Gig economy

 Expenses which are not allowed include entertaining, most subsistence costs (such as lunches when you are at work) and clothing (unless it’s something you only use for work – for example, specific reflective clothing for cycling at night which you only use when delivering takeaways).

-Filling out your tax return
+Filling out your self assessment tax return

-Filling out a self assessment tax return for the first time can be daunting, but the good news is that most of the boxes on the tax return will not be relevant to you and if you use HMRC’s online version of the tax return the tailored questions section will reduce the number you do need to complete.
+Filling out a self assessment tax return for the first time can be daunting, but the good news is that most of the boxes on the tax return will not be relevant to you and if you use HMRC’s online version of the self assessment tax return the tailored questions section will reduce the number you do need to complete.

 Working for more than one platform